EU reviews J&J COVID-19 vaccine for blood clots, expands AstraZeneca probe | Health

-Europe's drug regulator said on Friday it had started reviewing reports of a bleeding condition in people who had received AstraZeneca's COVID-19 vaccine and was also looking into Johnson & Johnson's shot over blood clots.
+Europe's drugs regulator said on Friday it was reviewing reports of a bleeding condition in people after receiving AstraZeneca's COVID-19 vaccine and looking into Johnson & Johnson's shot over reports of rare blood clots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)